Oregon Wild

-Oregon Wild, formerly the Oregon Natural Resources Council, is an American conservation organization based in Portland, Oregon, with offices in Eugene and Bend.
+Oregon Wild, formerly the Oregon Natural Resources Council, is an American environmental activist organization based in Portland, Oregon, with offices in Eugene and Bend.
 The group is notable for having had a case, Marsh v.
 Oregon Natural Resources Council 490 U.S. 360 (1989), tried before the U.S. Supreme Court.

 Organization

 Founded in 1974 as the Oregon Wilderness Coalition, and later renamed Oregon Natural Resources Council (ONRC), Oregon Wild claims credit for helping to bring about legislative protection for nearly 1700000 acre of preserved wilderness, 95000 acre of forests in the Bull Run watershed and more than 58000000 acre of roadless areas, as well as the addition of almost 1800 mi of rivers and streams to the National Wild and Scenic Rivers System.
 To this end, they claim the ability to muster 3,000 members and over 11,000 "e-mail activists."
 Additionally, Oregon Wild is listed as a plaintiff in cases against the U.S. Bureau of Land Management, the U.S. Forest Service, the U.S. Fish and Wildlife Service, the U.S. Department of the Interior and the State of Oregon.